Good For Your Nervous System & Good For Mine Too

 Relationships are a co-regulation game.

-The better you are at regulating each other the more enjoyable, sturdy, supportive, intimate and generative your relationships will be.
+The better you are at helping each other re-regulate, the more enjoyable, sturdy, supportive, intimate and generative your relationships will be.
 Co-regulation is the most efficient way to regulate.
 Solo regulators tend to avoid intensity, conflict and emotional engagement, because they do not have the skills to re-regulate easily when they get upset.
 Come learn some skills!

 Sex is a co-regulation game.